SteinarArnason/Owell/README.md

 # Boilerplate

 ## Prerequisites for running this project
-  This project has been tested in Linux Mint and Windows 10 without any errors.
+  This project has been tested on Linux Mint and Windows 10 without any errors.

   - NodeJS (vX.X.X)